-Types of foods that mail best
+Types of foods that ship best

-When mailing cookies, bars and homemade candies, wrap each piece individually and pack items in commercially popped corn, foam packing "peanuts" or bubble wrap to help cushion the trip.
+When sending cookies, bars and homemade candies, wrap each piece individually and pack items in commercially popped corn, foam packing "peanuts" or bubble wrap to help cushion the trip.
 Place food in a sturdy box and seal securely.

 - Make sure the company sends cold perishable items (meat or poultry) with a cold source and packs them in foam or heavy corrugated cardboard.